GoogleCloudPlatform/devrel-demos/app-dev/cloud-quiz/README.md

 ## Deploy on Cloud Run

-> TODO: Add more detail to this section
+> TODO: Add more detail to this section for quick project creation

 ```bash
 gcloud run deploy party-game --source .